nick3499/flask_portscan/README.md

 ## portscan.sh

-A shell script can be used to configure exports and start Flask.
+A shell script can be used to export environmental variables, then start Flask.

 ```bash
 export FLASK_APP=portscan